Rush (band): Neil Peart

 Peart has been voted the greatest rock drummer by music fans, critics and fellow musicians, according to Drummerworld.
 He was also regarded as one of the finest practitioners of the in-concert drum solo.
 Initially inspired by Keith Moon, Peart absorbed the influence of other rock drummers from the 1960s and 1970s such as Ginger Baker, Carmine Appice, and John Bonham.
 Incorporation of unusual instruments (for rock drummers of the time) such as the glockenspiel and tubular bells, along with several standard kit elements, helped create a highly varied setup.
 Continually modified, Peart's drumkit offered an enormous array of percussion instruments for sonic diversity.
 For two decades Peart honed his technique; each new Rush album introduced an expanded percussive vocabulary.
 In the 1990s, he reinvented his style with the help of drum coach Freddie Gruber.

-Peart also served as Rush's primary lyricist, attracting attention over the years for his eclectic style.
+Peart served as Rush's primary lyricist, attracting attention over the years for his eclectic style.
 During the band's early years, Peart's lyrics were largely fantasy/science fiction-focused, though after 1980 he focused more on social, emotional, and humanitarian issues.
 In 2007, he was placed second on Blender magazine's list of the "40 Worst Lyricists In Rock".
-In contrast, AllMusic has called Peart "one of rock's most accomplished lyricists", Gibson.com describes Rush's lyrics as "great", and others believe the lyrics are "brilliant".
+In contrast, AllMusic has called Peart "one of rock's most accomplished lyricists", Gibson.com describes Rush's lyrics as "great", and others have called the lyrics "brilliant".